 Key takeaways:

-• A stolen domain means lost traffic, broken email, damaged search engine optimization (SEO), and lost trust.
+- A stolen domain could mean lost traffic, broken email, damaged search engine optimization (SEO), and lost trust.
 For many businesses, it’s a full-blown crisis.

 That number is big.
 A stolen domain can cause a lot of damage.
 Many victims didn’t know their domains were taken over until traffic dropped or customers started reporting phishing emails.